- Irrigation Symbols Overview

 Locate the Schedule Symbol blocks by following the yellow lines from the family of symbols on the "Irrigation Symbols" drawing to a location off to the side of that family.

 The Schedule Blocks represent between two and six possible combinations for that particular radius, each representing different options for different manufacturers.

 You can find them in the folder LandFX\Blocks\Graphics\Irrigation\schedule_symbols pictured to the right).

 Editing Our Default Head Symbols

 If a head symbol is close to, but not exactly, how you want it to look, you can make minor edits to the symbol by opening its drawing within our library.

-For more information, please see our instructions for Editing Our Spray Head Symbols.
+For more information, please see our instructions for Editing Our Default Head Symbols.